 They must understand what motivates the bad actors and be able to estimate how much time and effort the blackhat may be willing to apply toward any specific target.
 To do this, the pentester must understand the value of the data and systems they protect.

 Ethical hacker certifications and education

-The successful examinee will demonstrate their ability to research the network (information gathering), identify any vulnerabilities and successfully execute attacks.
-This often includes modifying exploit code with the goal to compromise the systems and gain administrative access.
+The successful examinee will demonstrate their ability to research the network (information gathering), identify any vulnerabilities, and successfully execute attacks.
+This often includes modifying exploit code with the goal of compromising the systems and gaining administrative access.